GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 The message reveals that there was a problem with the Bill_to_site_use_id.
 From here we can troubleshoot the fields line by line.

 #### Generic REST Trigger walkthrough, querying bank accounts

-1. Verify you have a Generic REST trigger
+0. Verify you have a Generic REST trigger (see previous instructions)
+1. Background on the Fusion REST API
 2. Create an app-driven orchestration
 3. Submit a payload with Postman
 4. Tracking & Activity Stream